Brose Fahrzeugteile

-Brose Fahrzeugteile GmbH & Co.
+Brose Fahrzeugteile SE & Co.
 KG is an automotive supplier.
 The family-owned company is headquartered in Coburg, Germany.

 In 2018, the Brose Group developed and produced mechatronic components and systems for vehicle doors, seats and body at 62 locations in 23 countries.
 Brose's customers include over 80 car manufacturers and other automotive suppliers.
 By 2017, More than 26,000 people were employed worldwide by the family-owned company.
-The Brose Group generated sales of €6.3 billion in fiscal 2018.
+The Brose Group generated sales of €7.7 billion in fiscal 2024.
 The company is also the primary sponsor of and majority owner of Brose Bamberg basketball club.

 History

 1908–1955

 Max Brose opened a trading company for automobile accessories in Berlin on 4 March 1908, while also working as general agent for his father's car body manufacturing company in Wuppertal.

 After the First World War, Max Brose and Ernst Jühling, who grew up in Coburg, founded Metallwerk Max Brose & Co. in Coburg on 14 June 1919.

 The company founder, Max Brose joined the Nazi Party and the National Socialist Motor Corps in 1933.
 During World War II, Brose's company produced goods for the Nazi military, producing gasoline canisters and armaments for the Nazi military.
 The company also used forced labor during the war, including prisoners of war.
 While the company and family claim Brose was a non-ideological member who treated laborers well, this claim has not been substantiated.
 A company-commissioned book from 2008 presented a view of Brose as a non-ideological party member who treated forced laborers well, but this has been contested by scholars and journalists.
 After the war, Brose was classified as a "follower" in a denazification hearing.